Pediatric Anaphylaxis

 Laboratory tests generally are not useful for the acute diagnosis of this condition, although serum histamine and tryptase may be of limited help in confirming the diagnosis retrospectively; other tests (eg, specific antigen testing following recovery) may provide some clues to triggering agents.[28]

-Serum Histamine and Tryptase levels
+Serum tryptase levels

-C1INH, VMA, RAST, and Cutaneous Antigen Testing
+C1INH, VMA, RAST, and cutaneous antigen testing

 Other tests that may be useful in distinguishing anaphylaxis from the differential diagnosis include C1 inhibitor functional assay (C1INH) (hereditary angioedema) and urine vanillylmandelic acid (VMA) and serum serotonin levels (carcinoid syndrome).